Shehryar237/Full-Stack-E-Commerce-Store/README.md

 * Product images are stored in `app/uploads/` and served as static files
 * Admin routes are protected by both `authMiddleware` and `adminMiddleware` — a user account with `role = 'admin'` in the database is required
 * Cart total price is always recalculated server-side from live product prices — the frontend total is treated as optimistic only
-* To seed the database with dummy products, see the SQL insert script in the notes below

 ### Seeding Dummy Products
 ```sql